Quick Answer

 What is Compounding?

 Compounding refers to the process in which the earnings of an asset are reinvested to create more earnings over a specific time, leading to the growth of profits.
 The growth occurs because the investment generates earnings from the initially invested principal and the accumulated interest over a compounding period.
-Depending on the financial institution in which a person invests their principal, the compounding period may be a day, week, month, or year.
+Depending on the financial institution — such as Chase, SoFi, or a federally insured credit union — the compounding period may be a day, week, month, or year.

 Real Life Compounding Demonstration